 Depending on ground conditions, an average pile takes between 20 and 60 minutes and is often complete on a single occasion.
 Once complete, work will then progress to another location.

-A number of our lineside neighbours have asked us for more information about electromagnetic fields, and whether they have a negative effect.
+A number of our lineside neighbours have asked us for more information about electromagnetic field emissions produced by the electrification of the line, and whether they will have a negative effect on their property or health.

 You can find out more about the electrification of the railway, and how the matters of safety and OLE maintenance are managed, on the Network Rail website.